How To Cook Fish At Camp:

 • Sprinkle the fish with salt and pepper.

-fish fillets on orange slices
+Some fish fillets lying on orange slices in an iron skillet

 • Heat the pan until the orange slices begin to sizzle.